Metrics for Graph Comparison: A Practitioner's Guide: Methods

-Graph theoretical analysis of the connective structure of the human brain is a popular research topic, and has benefited from our growing ability to analyze network topology \cite{Sporns2004,Bullmore2009}.
+Graph theoretical analysis of the connective structure of the human brain is a popular research topic, and has benefited from our growing ability to analyze network topology \cite{sporns2004,sporns16,fornito16}.
 In these graph representations of the brain, the vertices are physical regions of the brain, and the edges indicate the connectivity between two regions.
 The connective structure of the brain is examined either at the ``structural'' level, in which edges represent anatomical connection between two regions, or at the ``functional'' level, in which an edge connects regions whose activation patterns are in some sense similar.

-Psychological conditions such as Alzheimer's disease \cite{Supekar2008}, autism spectrum disorder \cite{Subbaraju2017}, and schizophrenia \cite{Fornito2012} have been shown to have structural correlates in the graph representations of the brains of those affected.
-In this section, we will focus on autism spectrum disorder, or ASD.
-The availability of high-quality, open-access preprocessed data \cite{Craddock2013} makes ASD a particularly attractive choice for researchers with little experience implementing the nuanced preprocessing pipelines seen in neuroimaging.
-We examine which, if any, of our graph distances are able to effectively discern between subjects with ASD and subjects which are typically developing (TD).
-This is a problem in graph matching, very similar in structure to the experiments done on random graph models above.
+Developmental and mental disorders such as autism spectrum disorder \cite{Subbaraju2017} and schizophrenia \cite{Fornito2012} have been shown to have structural correlates in the graph representations of the brains of those affected.
+In this study we focus on autism spectrum disorder, or ASD.

-We will see that our distances are ineffective at discerning between the graphs arising from ASD subjects and TD subjects.
-This result agrees with the conclusion of a recent review, which finds that classification methods do not generalize well to novel data \cite{Hull2016}.
-The negative outcome of this experiment both informs an understanding of the limitations of generalized tools such as our graph distances, and points to possible refinements of these tools.